 Recently, we presented the results of the latest Media Quality Report for H1 2017.
-If you missed the webinar, it’s available for on-demand viewing: Transparency in digital: stay on top of your marketing game for 2018.
 We were impressed by the number of insightful questions asked around the topic of ad fraud.
 Unfortunately, we were unable to respond to every inquiry during the broadcast.
-Below, we address some of those questions.
+In this article, we address some of those questions.

 Q: What accounts for differences in fraud rates across display and video?
 What about mobile?